 Recommended ages: Basically, if you can hold a pen, you’re good.

 This isn’t really an organized game, but I’m such a fan of using LCD writing tablets for travel games that I have to mention it.
-The newest version, Boogie Board Jot, comes with a stylus that you write on the LCD screen with.
-The stylus is kept secured on the bottom of the tablet.
+The Boogie Board comes with a stylus that you write on the LCD screen with.
+The stylus is kept secured on to the tablet but I recommend buying extra in case you lose it.
 The entire screen clears with the touch of a button.

 We play hangman, and tic-tac-toe, and even use it as scratch paper for math homework.
 Like other game pieces, keep an eye on the stylus, which can be easy to drop.
 Or, pack extra styluses.
 Tuck it in a handbag or backpack for play anywhere.